Breword/tmux/Advanced-Use.md

 %endif
 ~~~~

-Because conditionals are processed when the configuration file is parsed, they
+Because these directives are processed when the configuration file is parsed,
-can't use the results of commands - the commands (whether outside the
+they can't use the results of commands - the commands (whether outside the
 conditional or in the true or false branch) are not executed until later when
 the configuration file has been completely parsed.